 Marcia Langton’s Welcome to Country is a guidebook to Aboriginal Australia.

-She answers questions such as what does ‘country' mean to Aboriginal people.
+She answers questions such as what ‘country' means to Aboriginal people.
 A detailed introduction covers Aboriginal languages and customs, history, native title, art and dance, storytelling, and cultural awareness and etiquette for visitors.

-This is followed by a directory of Aboriginal tourism experiences, organised into state and territory sections, covering galleries and festivals, communities that are open to visitors, tours and performances.
+This is followed by a directory of Aboriginal tourism experiences, organised into state and territory sections, with detailed notes, covering galleries and festivals, communities that are open to visitors, tours and performances.

-This book is for everyone travelling around this fascinating country who wants to gain an insight into the culture that has thrived here for more than 50,000 years, and enjoy tourism opportunities that will show you a different side of Australia — one that remains dynamic, and is filled with openness and diversity.
-This book will quickly become one of the most important travel guides to be published in recent times.
+This collection of Aboriginal travel experiences is for everyone travelling Australia who wants to gain an insight into the culture that has thrived here for more than 65,000 years, and enjoy tourism opportunities that will show you a different side of Australia — one that remains dynamic, and is filled with openness and diversity.

 A landmark book. — Simon Marnie, ABC Radio Sydney